jianlin-cheng/TransFun/README.md

 ## Prediction
-1. To predict protein function with a protein structure in the PDB format (note: a protein sequence is extracted from the PDB file).
+1. To predict protein function with protein structures in the PDB format as input (note: protein sequences are extracted from the PDB files).
 ```
     python predict.py --data-path data --ontology cellular_component --input-type pdb --pdb-path data/alphafold --output result.txt --cut-off 0.5
 ```

-2. To predict protein function with a protein sequence in the fasta format and a protein structure in the PDB format:
+2. To predict protein function with protein sequences in the fasta format and protein structures in the PDB format as input:
 ```
     python predict.py --data-path data --ontology cellular_component --input-type pdb --pdb-path data/alphafold --fasta-path data/sequence.fasta--output result.txt --cut-off 0.5
 ```